Definiteness of Gram matrix

 Definition 1 Definiteness of a matrix

-Let $A$ be $n \times n$ real symmetric matrix, and column vector $x \in \mathbb{R}^n$.
+Let A be n \times n real symmetric matrix, and column vector x \in \mathbb{R}^n.

-- $A$ is positive (negative) definite if $x^TAx > 0 \ (x^TAx < 0),\ \forall x \neq 0$.
+- A is positive (negative) definite if x^TAx > 0 \ (x^TAx < 0),\ \forall x \neq 0.

-- $A$ is positive (negative) semidefinite if $x^TAx \geq 0 \ (x^TAx \leq 0),\ \forall x \in \mathbb{R}^n $, and $x^TAx = 0$ for at least one $ x \neq 0$.
+- A is positive (negative) semidefinite if x^TAx \geq 0 \ (x^TAx \leq 0),\ \forall x \in \mathbb{R}^n , and x^TAx = 0 for at least one x \neq 0.

-- $A$ is indefinite if $x^TAx$ takes on both positive and negative values (with different, non-zero $x$'s)
+- A is indefinite if x^TAx takes on both positive and negative values (with different, non-zero x's)

 Definition 2 Gram matrix

-The Gram matrix of a set of vectors $v_1, \dots, v_n$ in an inner product space is the Hermitan matrix of inner products, whose entries are given by (1).
+The Gram matrix of a set of vectors v_1, \dots, v_n in an inner product space is the Hermitan matrix of inner products, whose entries are given by (1).

-G_{ij} = \langle v_i, v_j \rangle \tag{1} \\
+\begin{align} G_{ij} = \langle v_i, v_j \rangle \tag{1} \\ \end{align}

-For finite dimensional real vectors in $\mathbb{R}^n$ with the usual Euclidean dot product, the Gram matrix $G$ is simply $G=V^TV$, where the column of V is $v_i$.
+For finite dimensional real vectors in \mathbb{R}^n with the usual Euclidean dot product, the Gram matrix G is simply G=V^TV, where the column of V is v_i.

-G_{ij} = \langle v_i, v_j \rangle \tag{1} \\
+\begin{align} G_{ij} = \langle v_i, v_j \rangle \tag{1} \\ \end{align}

-For finite dimensional real vectors in $\mathbb{R}^n$ with the usual Euclidean dot product, the Gram matrix $G$ is simply $G=V^TV$, where the column of V is $v_i$.
+For finite dimensional real vectors in \mathbb{R}^n with the usual Euclidean dot product, the Gram matrix G is simply G=V^TV, where the column of V is v_i.

-Theorem 1 The symmetric matrix $G$ is a Gram matrix if and only if it is positive semidefinite or positive definite.
+Theorem 1 The symmetric matrix G is a Gram matrix if and only if it is positive semidefinite or positive definite.

 Proof

-(1) Gram matrix $G=V^TV$ is positive semidefinite or positive definite.
+(1) Gram matrix G=V^TV is positive semidefinite or positive definite.

-$$x^TAx = x^TV^TVx = (Vx)^T(Vx) = \| Vx\|^2 \geq 0, \forall x \in \mathbb{R}^n
+x^TAx = x^TV^TVx = (Vx)^T(Vx) = \| Vx\|^2 \geq 0, \forall x \in \mathbb{R}^n

 (2) Positive semidefinite or positive definite matrix is Gram matrix.

-Positive semidefinite or positive definite $n \times n$ matrix $G$ with rank $r \leq n$ can be decomposed as (2)-(a) by Spectral Theorem (since those are symmetric, hence Hermitan), where $T = diag(\lambda_1, \dots , \lambda_n)$ is the diagonal matrix containing the eigenvalues in its main diagonal, while $U = (u_1, \dots , u_n)$ is the orthogonal matrix containing the corresponding eigenvectors of $A$ in its columns in the order of the eigenvalues.
+Positive semidefinite or positive definite n \times n matrix G with rank r \leq n can be decomposed as (2)-(a) by Spectral Theorem (since those are symmetric, hence Hermitan), where T = diag(\lambda_1, \dots , \lambda_n) is the diagonal matrix containing the eigenvalues in its main diagonal, while U = (u_1, \dots , u_n) is the orthogonal matrix containing the corresponding eigenvectors of A in its columns in the order of the eigenvalues.

 G \stackrel{(a)}{=} UTU^H = U \sqrt{T} \sqrt{T} U^H = U \sqrt{T}^H (U \sqrt{T}^H)^H \tag{2} \\

-Theorem 2 Gram matrix $G=V^TV$ is positive definite if and only if the column vectors in $V$ are linearly independent (or ker V = {0}).
+Theorem 2 Gram matrix G=V^TV is positive definite if and only if the column vectors in V are linearly independent (or ker V = {0}).

 Reference